apache/incubator-gluten/README.md

 ![Overview](./docs/image/flow.png)

 # Issues to Solve

+The code is still not completely cleaned now.
+The work is still WIP.

+Not all the operators and functions are added.
+Our initial plan is to pass TPCH Q6, Q1 and Q14.
+Then whole TPCH, then TPCDS.

 Operator stat info is pretty useful to understand Spark's execution status.
 With this design we can only collect info for transform operator which is a combination of operators.
 We need to find ways to send native operators' stat info to Spark driver.